OTTBs and Ulcers: Why is this so common?

 Now, I'm no vet.
 There is so much to learn regarding the digestive system and how to help our horse's balance internally.
 I learned about ulcers the hard way.
-Looking back I interacted with many horses with ulcers that went untreated due to ignorance or misunderstanding about ulcers.
+Looking back, I met many horses with ulcers that went untreated due to ignorance or misunderstanding about ulcers by their owners.

 [Skip to the bottom for my personal "formula" for cost effective treatment and prevention]